 Our oceans are crucial to our health and the health of the planet but we have lost half the creatures in our oceans since 1970.
 The biggest threats to our ocean ecosystems are unsustainable fishing, climate change and plastic pollution.
 We all have a responsibility to look after our marine ecosystems so the next generation will be able to benefit from the rich marine life that our generation has.

 Recipe box companies can have the biggest impact on our oceans by serving sustainable fish, using responsible packaging, and minimising their overall impact on the climate emergency, as follows:

 1. Adopt a sustainable fish buying policy.

 Your policy can be very simple, but it should be public so your customers can see your commitment.
 It should set out which fish you will and won’t sell.
-If you aren’t achieving this already, set out a date by which you will.
+If you aren’t achieving your policy already, set out a date by which you will.
 Check out our example seafood policy for inspiration.

 Signing the Sustainable Fish Cities pledge.
 By signing, you will be committing your organisation to take the appropriate steps to buy sustainable seafood, to protect precious marine environments and fish stocks, and good fishing livelihoods.
-The pledge means that you will be joining a growing number of organisations that are committed to serving sustainable fish.
+The pledge means that you will be joining hundreds of organisations that are committed to serving sustainable fish.
 It allows you to be recognised for your efforts, and each pledge contributes to a movement of businesses showing their support for and rewarding sustainable fishing.
 There’s more information about what you need to do to sign up below.